author-mobile

 3. Resource Efficiency

-Beyond speed and flexibility, cache contributes to resource conservation for your devices.
+Beyond page speed and flexibility, cache contributes to resource conservation for your devices.
 The swift access to cached data translates to a reduction in power consumption, particularly for battery-powered devices.

 Potential Hiccups with Cache